Kalabasa/leanrada.com/src/pages/works/dimensions2.md

 ## Image recognition

 [**Image recognition**](https://en.wikipedia.org/wiki/Computer_vision#Recognition) is a computer vision problem of determining whether an image contains some specific object or not.
-I used this to determine if the piece has been aligned in front of the camera.
+For this project, I applied a simple image recognition algorithm to determine when the piece has been aligned in front of the camera.

 <span class="bleed">
   <video muted autoplay loop playsinline>